Juvenile

 The Conflict Program’s appointed attorneys provide indigent defense to youths charged with a crime in Contra Costa county.
 The Conflict Program’s appointed attorneys provide indigent defense to Contra Costa county youths.

-A juvenile offender is an individual who is under the age of 18 and has committed an offense that would be considered a crime if committed by an adult.
-The California juvenile justice system recognizes the unique circumstances and needs of juvenile offenders, aiming to rehabilitate rather than solely punish them.
-Juvenile offenders are subject to different procedures and laws compared to adult offenders.
+An adjudicated youth is an individual who is under the age of 18 and is alleged to have committed an offense that would be considered a crime if committed by an adult.
+The California juvenile justice system recognizes the unique circumstances and needs of youth, aiming to rehabilitate rather than solely punish them.
+Adjudicated youth are subject to different procedures and laws compared to adults.

 Juvenile proceedings in Deliquency Cases: